 Words don't do justice to the utter stupidity and pointlessness of it.
 Hosted by Richard Madeley, regular anchor at Yorkshire's weekday early evening news show Calendar.
-He was never the issue, he liked and knew his music, but it was the utterly weird, almost abstract nature of the show around him that made every aspect of it unnecessary.
+He was never the issue, he liked and knew his music, as he would later prove on his Radio 2 shows, but it was the utterly weird, almost abstract nature of the show around him that made every aspect of it unnecessary.

 Acts were invited onto the show to be interviewed, with only Tom Robinson the only